What is Applied Behavior Analysis (ABA) therapy?

 Will my child receive speech and occupational therapy at One of the Kids?

-What are the benefits of a multidisciplinary and collaborative approach to treat autism?
+What are the benefits of a multidisciplinary and collaborative approach to

 Using a multidisciplinary and collaborative approach can be a key factor in creating an effective and beneficial treatment plan for your family.
 Autism is a complex diagnosis and navigating the vast number of valid and appropriate services available can be overwhelming.
 Our team at One of the Kids believes your family deserves the best care possible, which for us means communication and collaboration with key providers and specialists in the field of autism.
 We communicate regularly with your child’s treatment team to ensure we are all working from the same treatment plan and toward common goals.
 We collaborate with each other to support your child and your family in a comprehensive and compassionate manner for the best possible outcomes.
 BACK